The 15 Best Ryokans in Hakone

 The open-air hot spring baths are a highlight, letting guests unwind in mineral-rich waters beneath the trees.
 There’s also a serene terrace and lounge area for quiet moments between soaks.
 Plus, dinner is a true experience here, with beautifully presented Japanese cuisine made from fresh, seasonal ingredients.

 Located just a short walk from the Pola Museum and Venetian Glass Museum, this ryokan balances luxury and convenience in one scenic setting.
-Prices typically range from $480 to $840 USD per night, including breakfast and dinner.
+Prices typically range from ¥72,000 to ¥126,000 per night ($480–$840 USD), including breakfast and dinner.

 Sengokuhara Shinanoki Ichinoyu – $$

-Just steps from the Hakone Venetian Glass Museum, Sengokuhara Shinanoki Ichinoyu blends modern comfort with the soothing simplicity of a traditional ryokan stay.
+Sengokuhara Shinanoki Ichinoyu blends modern comfort with the soothing simplicity of a traditional ryokan stay and is just steps from the Hakone Venetian Glass Museum.
 The rooms pair a clean, contemporary wooden design with Japanese touches like futon bedding and soft lighting, creating a warm, relaxed atmosphere that’s perfect after a day of sightseeing.

 Guests can unwind in the natural hot spring baths, both indoor and open-air, or book a private soak for a little extra tranquility.
 Meals are served on-site and focus on fresh, seasonal Japanese dishes, with breakfast and dinner options available.

 This property is ideal for travelers who want a peaceful base in Sengokuhara without splurging on high-end luxury.
 With the Pola Museum and Lalique Museum just minutes away, it’s a convenient and stylish choice for art lovers and onsen fans alike.
-Prices typically range from $130 to $450 USD per night, including meals.
+Prices typically range from ¥19,500 to ¥67,500 per night ($130–$450 USD), including meals.

 Hakone Fuga – $